Consumer, Enterprise & Healthcare 2013-2018

 • Sector-by-Sector Market Forecasts

-Juniper’s new Market Prospects Report provides a definitive analysis of the new game-changing next generation device, Smart Glasses.
+Juniper’s new report provides a definitive analysis of the new game-changing next generation device, Smart Glasses.
 This unique report evaluates the development of the mobile ecosystem guiding smart glasses, introducing the concept of smart wearables and wireless accessories which is central to this report.
 Customers can also purchase the accompanying IFxl (Interactive Forecast Excel).

 This highly anticipated report provides an assessment of the key trends, drivers and constraints across the emerging smart glasses segment, together with regional analyses and forecasts on a sector-by-sector basis.